 According to the Small Business Administration, from a legal standpoint, there is no separation between you and the sole proprietorship you own and operate.
-You are responsible for the debts your business – i.e., you ‒ incur.
+You are responsible for the debts your business – i.e., you – incurs.

-Many of the same rules that govern being approved for a personal credit card apply to successfully getting a business credit card.
+Many of the same rules that govern personal credit card approval apply to getting a business credit card.

 “Getting a business credit card is just as easy or difficult as getting a personal credit card,” said Suzuki.
 “Generally speaking, it is still one of the easiest forms of credit to get – you can apply online for any variety of cards with different perks.
 But don’t be surprised if they ask for your Social Security number and run a credit check on you personally.”